 Oxycodone is an opiate agonist that is the active ingredient in a number of narcotic pain medications, including Percodan, Oxycontin and Percocet.
 The names used will indicate the method of delivery and the active ingredient as controlled-release or in combination with naltrexone or acetaminophen.

 You may wonder, how long does oxycodone last?
-The pain relief effect of immediate-release oxycodone will go away usually within four to six hours, but the drug may still be detected in the saliva and urine for up to four days hours and in the hair for 90 days after the last dose.
+The pain relief effect of immediate-release oxycodone will go away usually within four to six hours, but the drug may still be detected in the saliva and urine for up to four days in the hair for 90 days after the last dose.

 What is Hydrocodone